aaronibrahim/hey-coworker/README.md

 ## Guarding my time

-Most of my effort around meetings is defensive, the the goal of protecting those elusive, uninterrupted, 2-hour-long blocks of time in my day where I can effectively program.
+Most of my effort around meetings is defensive.
+Wherever possible I work to protect those elusive, uninterrupted, 2-hour blocks of time in my day where I can be the most effective engineer.

 ### Agendaless meetings